sergioB79/theForge/site/forge/content/forge/ideas/passed/chesterton-s-fence.md

 SUBTITLE: The Quiet Weight of Unmoved Things

+INFO:
+A discipline for change-makers who feel the itch to remove inherited constraints.
+Insists you earn each demolition by tracing the hidden purposes behind present structures.
+Sharpens your sense of asymmetric risk: damage from ignorance can dwarf benefits from speed.
+Useful anywhere you redesign systems, from personal habits to laws, software, and institutions.

 To stand before a fence and stay your hand is not obedience to the past; it is acknowledgment that causes precede opinions, and that ignorance is most dangerous when it feels like progress.

 🔥 WHAT MAKES IT FORGE MATERIAL?